habedi/template-go-project/README.md

   </a>
 </p>

-This is a template repository with a minimalistic structure to make it easier to start a new Go project, like for developing a console or a web application.
+This is a template repository with a minimalistic structure to make it easier to start a new Go project.

-I made this template to provide a starting point for my Go projects and save time.
 It is inspired by the recommendations in [golang-standards/project-layout](https://github.com/golang-standards/project-layout).
-I hope it will be useful for others as well.
+I share it here in case it might be useful to others.

+## Features

+- Minimalistic project structure
+- Pre-configured GitHub Actions for testing and building
+- Makefile for managing different tasks such as formatting, testing, and linting
+- Example configuration files

+## Contributing

+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to make a contribution.

 ## License